Skip to content

 DataFlux Func supports multiple deployments to meet high availability requirements.

-This article mainly introduces how to install and deploy high availability DataFlux Func directly on servers.
+This guide mainly introduces how to install and deploy a high availability DataFlux Func directly on servers.

-When selecting a high availability solution for Redis, do not use 'Cluster Redis', you can use 'Master-Slave Redis'
+When selecting a high availability solution for Redis, please do NOT use 'Cluster Edition Redis'.
+You can use 'Master-Slave Edition Redis'.

-If you have previously installed DataFlux Func in a single-node setup, when switching to high availability deployment, please refer to Deployment and Maintenance / Daily Operations / Database Migration for migration
+If you have previously installed DataFlux Func in a standalone mode, please refer to Deployment and Maintenance / Daily Operations / Database Migration for migration when switching to a high availability deployment.

 1. Multi-Replica Deployment

-Both the Server and Worker services of DataFlux Func support multiple deployments to achieve high availability and scaling requirements.
+Both the Server and Worker services of DataFlux Func support multiple deployments to achieve high availability, scaling, and other requirements.

-Generally, the bottleneck in function execution efficiency lies in the Worker service (i.e., Python code), so the Server service only needs to avoid a single point of failure, while the Worker service needs to increase the number of replicas based on actual business volume.
+Generally, the bottleneck in function execution efficiency lies with the Worker service (i.e., the Python code).
+Therefore, the Server service only needs to avoid a single point of failure, while the Worker service requires increasing the number of replicas based on the actual business volume.

-Additionally, the Beat service, as the trigger for Cron Jobs, can and should only run one replica, otherwise it may generate duplicate scheduled tasks.
+Additionally, the Beat service, which acts as the trigger for scheduled tasks, can and must run only 1 replica.
+Running more may lead to duplicate scheduled tasks.

 flowchart TB